Homebuilding Insights

 Your Christmas Tree

 If you have an artificial tree, store it in a vertical rolling bag to preserve branch shape and save space.
-Upright storage also speeds up your decorating next year.
-No wrestling with collapsed branches!
+Upright storage also speeds up decorating next year — no wrestling with collapsed branches.

 Ornaments

-Ornaments often hold sentimental value, so protect them!
+Ornaments often hold sentimental value, so protect them carefully:

 • Wrap fragile pieces in bubble wrap or tissue paper.

-• If DIY-ing, repurpose cardboard dividers from wine boxes or egg cartons.
+• If you’re DIY-ing, repurpose dividers from wine boxes or egg cartons.

 Wreaths and Garlands

-Hooks may seem handy, but they can stress and damage wreath fibers over time.
+Hooks may seem convenient, but they can stress and damage wreath fibers over time.
+Instead:

 • Loop garlands loosely and secure with Velcro.

-• Hang wreaths in garment bags or large plastic cases.
+• Store wreaths in garment bags or protective plastic cases.

 String Lights